AbdlReman/portfolioStaticWebsite/README.md

 ## Introduction

 This project is a simple static website created to showcase my portfolio, projects, and skills.
-It is built using HTML, CSS, and JavaScript, making it lightweight and easy to host on various platforms.
+It is built using HTML And  CSS, making it lightweight and easy to host on various platforms.

 ## Features